-Keep these things in mind as you work on your air-cooling conversion, to maximize success:
+Keep these things in mind as you work on your air-cooling conversion, to maximize your odds of success:

 - Treat the CPU cards with extreme care as you go through this conversion process.
 There is a lot of handling of the cards involved, and they are easily damaged.
 I speak from experience; I damaged one of the CPU cards in my Quad during this process.
 Don't do the same! - The Quad's 970MP chips can consume up to 100W of power each at peak load and can throw off a LOT of heat!
 This is why Apple felt the need to go to liquid cooling for the Quad back in 2005.
 You are now converting to air cooling.
-Use a high quality thermal paste with a heat conductivity of at least 12 W/mK or more.
-You need to really efficiently move a lot of heat away from the chip face in order for air cooling to succeed.
-Don't cheap out on a key part of the heat transfer mechanism! - But... thermal paste is not glue.
-Use as little as you can while still achieving full coverage with it.
+Make sure that every element of the cooling mechanism is optimized. - In particular, use a high-quality thermal paste with a heat conductivity of at least 12 W/mK or more.
+You need to really efficiently move a lot of heat away from the chip face in order for air cooling to work.
+Don't cheap out on a key part of the heat transfer mechanism! - But... always remember that thermal paste is not glue.
+Use as little of it as you can while still achieving full coverage.